 All prices are per person and include:

 - Services of the naturalist leader

 - Guided activities

-Accommodation ranges from a former Sultan’s palace in the walled city of Taroudannt, to an excellent four-star hotel in the Sahara desert at Merzouga.
 Hotel standards do vary across Morocco, but overall are good.
-All rooms have private facilities.
+All rooms offer private facilities.

 All main meals are included in the price.
 Dinner and breakfast will be taken at the hotels.
 Most lunches, and the occasional breakfast, will be picnics with some taken at local restaurants.